Regional configuration guide

 Exact matching

 Repeaters only forward messages when the scope precisely matches a configured region. gb does NOT automatically match gb-eng, though hierarchy can be configured to enable this behaviour.
+The same principle applies to ioi and local Ireland codes.

 ✳️